andrewbdev/architecture-cue-cards/src/stages.md

 # Design decisions
 * Does it meet the NFRs or requirements?
 * Will it work in Production? ie. Data volumes, requests, availability, redundancy etc?
+* Ask Internet, client, AWS/Azure and BJSS and project contacts for advise on soutions